GrafDuckula/CS6300-Team/GroupProject/Docs/TestPlanTemplate.md

 ### 1.5 Technology

 *Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*
+JUnit testing will be used to test modules of the system to make sure inputs are correct.
+We will utilize manual testing for more UI related for interfact interaction for navigating between menus to see if the flow works as expected.
+Selenium will be used to make sure a typical user process is completed successfully (adding a job offer, and retrieving it).

 ## 2 Test Cases